kjappelbaum/pyepal/CONTRIBUTING.md

 - format the code with [yapf](https://github.com/google/yapf#id1)
 - sort the imports with [isort](https://pycqa.github.io/isort/)
 - lint the code with [prospector](http://prospector.landscape.io/en/master/)

+We use type hints, which we feel is a good way of documentation and helps us find bugs using [mypy](http://mypy-lang.org/).

 ### New features